manku777/Data-Pipeline-in-Azure/README.md

 # Challenges
  * In the population.csv file, some percentage values are ':', '15.2e', '18.p'.
 Here 'p' stands for provisional, 'e' stands for estimate etc
  * Since I was extracted multiple csv files from ECDC website, creating different pipeline, data sets etc was not the feasible solution so I used Parameters & variables.
 Parameterized the Relative URL in source dataset and the file name in sink dataset
+ * Cases and death file has country's data other than Europe and has 3 digit country code.
+However, testing file has 2 digit country code